ember-intl/ember-intl/docs/missing-translations.md

 Ember Intl automatically detects missing translations when building the app.

-You can control the detection behavior by configuring the `throwMissingTranslations` and `requiresTranslation` options in your `config/ember-intl.js`.
+You can control the detection behavior by configuring the `errorOnMissingTranslations` and `requiresTranslation` options in your `config/ember-intl.js`.

 ### Requiring translations